 BA Ed.
 (Hons) Education / Primary PE Level 3

 Rachel works alongside Carol in the younger children’s classes and coaches the Tiny Toes class, where her many years as a primary school teacher give her much experience and knowledge in helping new little ones settle into their classes.
 Her knowledge of early years development helps CJs to keep up to date with all curriculum requirements associated with the Early Years Foundation Stages, which can then be implemented to assist young children with their motor skills at school too.

 Rachel also has a background in Drama and Performing Arts which is vital when planning our performances, shows and dance festivals.
-She recently co-produced a dance show at the Marlowe Theatre in Canterbury.
-As well as helping with the choreography, Rachel produces some of the other creative aspects of the show such as the music, scripts, props and some of the costumes.
+Rachel produces some of the other creative aspects of our shows such as the music, scripts, props and some of the costumes.
 She also manages the team of chaperones and does the backstage organisation during shows.